spack/spack/lib/spack/docs/packaging_guide.rst

 concretized.
 The dyninst package should prefer using gcc 4.9 and be built with debug options.
 The gperftools package should prefer version 2.2 over 2.4.
-Every package on the system should prefer mvapich for its MPI and gcc 4.4.7 (except for Dyninst, which overrides this by perfering gcc 4.9).
+Every package on the system should prefer mvapich for its MPI and gcc 4.4.7 (except for Dyninst, which overrides this by preferring gcc 4.9).
 These options are used to fill in implicit defaults.
 Any of them can be overwritten on the command line if explicitly requested.

-Each packages.yaml file begin with the string ``packages:`` and package names are specified on the next level.
+Each packages.yaml file begins with the string ``packages:`` and package names are specified on the next level.
 The special string ``all`` applies settings to each package.
 Underneath each package name is one or more components: ``compiler``, ``variants``, ``version``, or ``providers``.
-Each component has an ordered list of spec ``constraints``, with earlier entries in the list being prefered over later entries.
+Each component has an ordered list of spec ``constraints``, with earlier entries in the list being preferred over later entries.

 Sometimes a package installation may have constraints that forbid